 And all the chromatique between,

 Here lies the one unlabelled,

 The world at large his home!

 Will mankind lie apart,

 When life has settled back again

 The same as from the start?

 This article was posted on Monday, March 29th, 2021 at 8:52 pm and is filed under Black History Month, Countries & Cultures, Holidays Around the World, Mama Lisa, USA, Women's History Month.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.